Loyola Marymount University - School of Film and Television Reviews & Admissions Statistics

 Loyola Marymount University School of Film and Television (LMU SFTV) has solidified itself as one of the nation’s best film schools.
 In 2025, The Hollywood Reporter ranked LMU SFTV no. 5 in its annual list of the best American film schools for the second year in a row.
 It has consistently been named one of the top films schools by Variety and MovieMaker Magazine.
 In 2024, Animation Career Review named SFTV one of the top 50 Animation Schools and Colleges in the U.S. and one of the top 20 Animation Schools in California.

-Read our guide to applying to LMU here:
+Read our interview with LMU here:

-Loyola Marymount University: How to Apply for 2026, Acceptance Rate, and What To Expect as an LMU SFTV Film Student
+Loyola Marymount University SFTV: How to Apply for 2026, Acceptance Rate, and What To Expect as an LMU Film Student

-Loyola Marymount University: How to Apply for 2026, Acceptance Rate, and What To Expect as an LMU SFTV Film Student
+Loyola Marymount University SFTV: How to Apply for 2026, Acceptance Rate, and What To Expect as an LMU Film Student

 Loyola Marymount University School of Film and Television (LMU SFTV) remains one of the top West Coast film schools.
 In 2025, The Hollywood Reporter ranked LMU SFTV the no. 5 best U.S. film school for the third consecutive year, noting its emphasize on teamwork, inclusion of filmmakers with all...